jsankhla67/starting-project-/README.md

-#hi i will make project till the sem ends
+# hi i will make project till the sem ends
+this is trial repo